amanihaled/PC-maintenance/Assignment 2 : Trip to UTMDigital.md

 It made me realize how technology can make sharing ideas sessions much easier.
 The board can sync with other devices, making it perfect for meetings and presentations.

-Overall, visiting UTMDigital and attending the talk helped me deepen my understanding by showing me how the concepts I’m learning are applied in the real world, and it also sparked excitement in me to pursue a career in the IT field.
+Overall, visiting UTMDigital and attending the talk helped me deepen my understanding by showing me how the concepts I’m learning are applied in the real world.
+It also sparked excitement in me to pursue a career in the IT field.

 ![404723683-355311aa-fc81-478d-9114-278e83a3f62a](https://github.com/user-attachments/assets/e22d57bf-6f68-4ca6-9f9c-e555ee233519)
 ![404723818-504a0fbf-ef22-4bc5-8548-584c5f2fbd74](https://github.com/user-attachments/assets/baf70645-07cd-4533-a953-fb6bbd3744bf)